By Daniel Opacki

 People are working while small business owners and entrepreneurship flourish.
 Private and non-profit education centers, schools, and training options for those unable or unwilling to attend state Universities have increased.
 Every Myanmar person I’ve asked has said they like the changes, the chaos, the bustle, and even taxi drivers prefer traffic jams over no traffic at all.

-Opportunities exist for many as never before in Myanmar.
+Opportunities exist for many as never in Myanmar.
 I’ve met former students working as managers in service call centers, operating an online shopping store, and even a former student from the Cultural Impact Studies Club is an Advertising Sales Representative for a major media company.
 She’s raking in the big Kyats and studying at night.
 Five or six years ago, that would not have been possible as she was without much money.
 Her ambition when we met in 2010 was Democracy activism while she learned English and considered an option to work as a Public School Teacher earning a wallet bulging salary of 120,000 Kyats per month.

 Oddly, joining in the criticism of Suu Kyi recently was one of Myanmar’s billionaires, who I assume amassed his fortune during the golden days of the Dictatorship.
 He complained that the National League for Democracy and Aung San Suu Kyi was failing on the economy.
 What’s the joke?
 The plight of billionaires is, what, exactly?

 One government official recently said Myanmar gladly sought trade opportunities through exports.
 He added Myanmar was not interested with increased imports in many sectors.
-The reason has to be that imports of products and services will compete with the well established inbred monopolist cronies on top of the totem pole.
+The reason had to be that imports of products and services will compete with the well established inbred monopolist cronies on top of the totem pole.

 A stroll inside of any mall reveals a repeat of mostly the same retailers keeping money flowing uphill to the usual benefactors.
 I’ve checked out some brand name stores seen in the United States, just to inspect the products within.
 First off I saw some serious quality limitations with the products.
 The word “knockoff” came to mind in a matter of seconds.
-I may be wrong, but the difference in quality is obvious.

 Even the world’s well-known money mover, Western Union, is almost impossible for foreigners to use in Myanmar, unlike in most countries.
 I attempted to send a few hundred dollars to a Myanmar friend in emergency need while on holiday in the United States.
 Following three days of searching for a single Western Union location in a bank that would help me, I was allowed to send the money out of the Myanmar.
 However, that happened only because the money was going to a Myanmar national.
-The recipient was made to submit a passport copy, disclose three names and phone numbers of relatives, and furnish a note from a current employer.
+The recipient was made to submit a passport copy, give three names and phone numbers of relatives, and furnish a note from a current employer.
 THEN, I was allowed to send money out of Myanmar.
 Get the picture?
 I suppose I could blame Suu Kyi’s cracking halo.
-Or maybe I’ll send her some Gorilla glue so she can fix that Western Union oddity.
+Or, maybe I’ll send her some Gorilla glue so she can fix that Western Union oddity.

 The real issue Western media and civil society have with Suu Kyi’s halo is not about the economy.
 It’s that she will not amplify the atrocities in Rakhine State.
 Her muted reaction to the military persecution of the Rohingya is understandably troubling to many people.
 However, at times, not taking a stand publicly is an option if it will avert renewed and newer conflicts.

-Last year in a restaurant in Sitwe I was listened to a self-titled expert on the Rohingya issue.
+Last year in a restaurant in Sitwe I listened to a self-titled expert on the Rohingya issue.
 His purposefully loud voice in the cavernous hall, and his vulgar comments and gross insults directed at The Lady made me wonder if he was trying to provoke fisticuffs with locals.
 He was a fool.
 He even suggested some unpardonable acts, and his Myanmar fixer sat nodding all the while as he shuffled beer bottles around the table without saying a word.

 I might have added, “It’s wicked hot out, eh?”
 Or, “How about the Sox this year?”